YellowPagesDirectory.Com

-YellowPagesDirectory.com, is a national online telephone number and street address directory, containing Yellow Pages (business listings) and White Pages (residential listings) throughout the United States.
+YellowPagesDirectory.com is a national online telephone number and street address directory, containing Yellow Pages (business listings) and White Pages (residential listings) throughout the United States.
 Formerly known as YellowPagesGoesGreen.org, YellowPagesDirectory.com is owned and operated by Yellow Pages Directory Inc., which is headquartered in Manhattan, NY.
 The website was originally launched in 2010 by a private owner and was soon acquired by Yellow Pages Directory Inc. In addition to telephone and street address listings, the website also has informational blog articles, in addition to being outspoken advocates of opting-out of traditional print telephone directory home delivery.

 Info

 YellowPagesDirectory.com is an online search engine and telephone directory.
 They encompass yellow (business) and residential (white) pages and currently feature over 28.5 million business listings throughout the United States.
 Users of the site are able to add, edit, and delete their Business and Residential listings.

 In addition, the YellowPagesDirectory.com service states that they update their listings on a daily basis, keeping them constantly current, whereas print phone directories are only manufactured periodically and therefore do not always offer up-to-date directory information.
-As an example, an article published by Forbes by writer Tom Barlow entitled "Yellow Pages: No More Waste on the Stoop," touts the internet as the clear and present successor of print yellow pages; in comparison, he says, it renders phone books "as obsolete as a slide rule."
+As an example, an article published by Forbes by writer Tom Barlow entitled "Yellow Pages: No More Waste on the Stoop" touts the internet as the clear and present successor of print yellow pages; in comparison, he says, it renders phone books "as obsolete as slide rule."
 Another service YellowPagesDirectory.com provides for users is the ability for anyone nationwide to “opt-out” of local telephone book delivery; their website offers a portal to The Local Search Association's National Yellow Pages Consumer Choice Opt-Out Site, which allows anyone in the United States to cease delivery of phone books to their house from their local telephone carrier; a similar program in Seattle, Washington was recently responsible for the cancellation of close to a quarter of a million books since its inception, proving there is a need for an effective national opt-out service.
 The site also features a regularly updated Blog that primarily features articles of an environmental nature, such as organic crop growing, hybrid vehicles, and ways to avoid pollution.
 Since its purchase of YellowPagesDirectory.com, Yellow Pages Directory, Inc. was approved to be treated as a private S-corporation by the New York State Department of State Division of Corporation effective May 20, 2010.